 How can this help CRM?

 CRM systems today have to address a wide variety of tasks.
 Users must be able to access information, manage accounts, follow leads, generate new leads and opportunities, and close deals.
-While CRM platforms like Siebel and Salesforce allow users to perform these tasks, these systems typically only allow access to information that is current, or past information in the system.
+While CRM platforms like Siebel and Salesforce allow users to perform these tasks, these systems typically only allow access to information that’s current or past information in the system.
 These systems don’t provide users with a plethora of more information that is predictive in nature and might help them perform CRM-related functions.

-A second point of interest is delays in sales cycles.
-There are many things that could cause delays such as manufacturing delays, sourcing of materials for product creation, scheduling meeting times with clients to move processes along, lack of customer engagement, and so on.
+The second point of interest is delayed sales cycles.
+Many things could cause delays such as manufacturing delays, sourcing of materials for product creation, scheduling meeting times with clients to move processes along, lack of customer engagement, and so on.
 Any of a thousand factors can cause these delays.
 Using predictive analytics we can determine which characteristics of a potential client and your business’s relationship actions are responsible.
 Armed with this information, businesses can close the gap and address these inefficiencies from within.
 Thus, predictive analytics can help a business externally and internally.

-Finally, one of the biggest problems businesses face when managing customers is attrition.
-Many factors contribute to this, such as missed follow ups on leads, not establishing rapport with the right customer base, not offering relevant product suggestions, or holes in your customer support channels.
-Using predictive analytics, we can determine what causes customers to make the decision to leave your brand, your product space, and ultimately cast their economic vote elsewhere.
+Finally, attrition is one of the biggest problems businesses face when managing customers.
+Many factors, such as missed follow-ups on leads, not establishing rapport with the right customer base, not offering relevant product suggestions, or holes in your customer support channels, contribute to this.
+Using predictive analytics, we can determine what causes customers to make the decision to leave your brand, and your product space, and ultimately cast their economic vote elsewhere.
 Some factors are weak in determining attrition, while some are strong indicators.
-Predictive analytics allows a model to be built to understand what causes this problem so that businesses can improve customer retention and provide better service to their customers.
+Predictive analytics allows a model to be built on understanding what causes this problem so that businesses can improve customer retention and provide better service to their customers.

 Predictive analytics is one of many emerging technologies with applications in CRM and other sectors.
-This powerful technology, which has also been used in various applications in the medical field, travel safety and the automotive and travel industries, enables consumers as well as businesses and their employees to make more informed decisions.
+This powerful technology, which has also been used in various applications in the medical field, travel safety and the automotive and travel industries, enables consumers, businesses, and employees to make more informed decisions.
 Moreover, it is a reliable tool that helps to improve business relations.

 Although predictive analytics is mostly used to analyze consumer behavior, it will be much more diverse and customizable in the near future.
-The opportunities for predictive analytics, which was once predominantly used by telecoms and finance companies, will certainly continue to grow.
-As capabilities seek to expand, the ability to predict behavior and analyze risks will be the standard for many companies to have a competitive advantage.
+The opportunities for predictive analytics, which was once predominantly used by telecoms and finance companies, will continue to grow.
+As capabilities seek to expand, predicting behavior and analyzing risks will be the standard for many companies to have a competitive advantage.

 This post was written by Ray Mendoza, Principal Engineer at SoftClouds.
-His background is in Natural Language Processing and he has a wide range of research experience in semantic modeling, distributional analysis, and computational methods.
-He has applied NLP techniques in industry in a wide range of settings including medical coding, knowledge management, computer-assisted diagnosis systems.
-He holds a Ph.D. in Mathemathical Behavioral Science from UC Irvine.
+His background is in Natural Language Processing, and he has a wide range of research experience in semantic modeling, distributional analysis, and computational methods.
+He has applied NLP techniques in the industry in various settings including medical coding, knowledge management, and computer-assisted diagnosis systems.
+He holds a Ph.D. in Mathematical Behavioral Science from UC Irvine.